Scleroderma and Pregnancy

 Ideally, you should discuss family planning issues with your rheumatologist early on, not just when you’ve decided you would like to start trying to have a baby, says Dr. Sammaritano.

-Effects of medications on baby: Planning for pregnancy will always involve a discussion of which medications you can and can’t safely continue during pregnancy.
-Taking methotrexate and cyclophosphamide should be stopped before attempting pregnancy, due to their effects on fertility and possible risk of birth defects.
+Effects of medications: Planning for pregnancy should always involve a discussion of which medications you can and can’t safely continue during pregnancy.
+Methotrexate, cyclophosphamide, mycophenolate mofetil and thalidomide should be stopped at least three months before attempting pregnancy, due to the risk of severe birth defects and effect on fertility.

-Effects of scleroderma on baby: Planning should also include an evaluation of factors that could make pregnancy riskier for you and your unborn baby.
-They include the presence of two autoantibodies, anti-Ro (SSA) and/or anti-La (SSB), which occur in between 8 and 10 percent of women with scleroderma.
-The antibodies are associated with a low risk for congenital heart block, an abnormality of the rate or rhythm of the fetal heart.
+Effects of scleroderma on the fetus: Planning should also include an evaluation of factors that could make pregnancy riskier.
+They include the presence of two autoantibodies, anti-Ro (SSA) and/or anti-La (SSB), which occur in 8% to 10% of women with scleroderma.
+The antibodies are associated with a low risk of congenital heart block (CHB), an abnormality in the rate or rhythm of the fetal heart.
 Higher antibody levels are associated with a greater risk of CHB.
 Third-degree or complete heart block, the most severe form, usually isn’t reversible.

 Disease activity during pregnancy: If your disease is stable when you become pregnant, research suggests that it’s likely to stay that way throughout pregnancy.
-In one study of 133 pregnancies in women with scleroderma, 5 percent experienced improvement and 7 percent experienced symptom worsening, while symptoms remained stable in the remaining 88 percent.
-Other research has shown that some symptoms, including Raynaud’s phenomenon and finger ulcers, are likely to improve during pregnancy while heartburn (a common complain among pregnant women with or without scleroderma) tends to worsen.
+In one study of 133 pregnancies in women with scleroderma, 5% experienced improvement and 7% experienced symptom worsening, while symptoms remained stable in the remaining 88%.
+Other research has shown that some symptoms, including Raynaud’s phenomenon and finger ulcers, are likely to improve during pregnancy, while heartburn (a common complaint among pregnant women with or without scleroderma) tends to worsen.

 Pregnancy: The Whole Nine Months

-Monitoring baby: Your doctors will monitor you for complications throughout pregnancy.
-If you test positive for anti-Ro (SSA) and anti-LA (SSB) antibodies this will include monitoring the baby’s heart until the 25th week of pregnancy.
+Monitoring fetal development: Your doctors will monitor you for complications throughout pregnancy.
+If you test positive for anti-Ro (SSA) and anti-LA (SSB) antibodies, this may include monitoring the fetal heart rate from about the 16th until the 25th week of pregnancy.

-Effects on delivery: While most women with scleroderma can deliver vaginally, any complications with your or the baby could necessitate an early delivery by C-section.
+Effects on delivery: While most women with scleroderma can deliver vaginally, any complications could necessitate an early delivery by C-section.

-Disease activity: If you notice worsening of symptoms, contact your rheumatologist, because some women experience increased disease activity after delivery.
-And even if your disease is stable, childbirth and caring for a newborn is exhausting, so fatigue is common with new motherhood.
+Disease activity: If you notice your symptoms worsening, contact your rheumatologist, because some women experience increased disease activity after delivery.
+Even if your disease is stable, childbirth and caring for a newborn are exhausting, so fatigue is common with new motherhood.

-Caring for baby: Taking care of yourself now is especially important – take your medications, eat healthfully, nap when the baby naps and get help from your partner, trusted family and friends and even paid help, if needed or possible.
-Parenthood is a challenging, lifelong job, but may provide unique joys.
+Caring for baby: Taking care of yourself now is especially important.
+Take your medications, eat healthfully, nap when the baby naps and get help from your partner, trusted family and friends, and even from paid help, if needed or possible.
+Parenthood is a challenging, lifelong job, but it also provides unique joys.
 Taking care of yourself now can help ensure your ability to care for your child in the years ahead.